 A personal budget is the amount of money that the Council thinks you need to cover the cost of your support services.
 The total cost could include a contribution from you.
-We will give you a financial assessment, which will determine if you need to make a contribution and, if so, how much your personal contribution will be.
+We will give you a financial assessment, which will determine if you need to make a contribution and, if so, how big your contribution will be.